 A trust is an important tool in estate planning used to manage assets and outline distribution stipulations.
 Assets such as real estate, bank accounts and other items of monetary value are transferred into the trust.
 With an irrevocable trust, the person who creates the trust — known as the grantor — gives up control and ownership of the property upon execution of the document.
 The transfer is permanent and modifications are not allowed in most states.
-However, irrevocable trusts executed in Palm Desert, California, may be amended under specific circumstances.
+However, irrevocable trusts executed in Palm Desert, California, with the help of a qualified attorney, may be amended under specific circumstances.

 Irrevocable trusts should not be confused with revocable trusts.
 The latter type allows the grantor to make changes for any reason.
 The grantor can also revoke the trust altogether.
 Revocable trusts generally become irrevocable trusts upon the grantor’s death.
 While irrevocable trusts are not as flexible as revocable trusts, there are many benefits of selecting the irrevocable type.